Section 89 of the Constitution Act, 1867: Text of section 89

-Section 89 is found in Part V of the Constitution Act, 1867, dealing with provincial constitutions.
-It has not been amended since the Act was enacted in 1867.
+Section 89 was found in Part V of the Constitution Act, 1867, dealing with provincial constitutions.
+It was repealed in 1893 as part of a general statute law revision.

+Legislative history

+Development of the provision

+There was no provision in either the Quebec Resolutions or the London Resolutions dealing with the first provincial elections after Confederation.
+Both sets of resolutions simply provided that the government structure of the provinces would be determined by the provincial legislatures.

+The issue of elections was not raised until the fourth draft of the bill, during the negotiations between the delegates and the British government.
+That draft used wording very similar to the final wording, although it referred to the "House of Assembly" rather than the House of Commons.
+The provision took final form in the last draft before the introduction of the bill in the British Parliament.

+Repeal

+Section 89 was repealed by the British Parliament in 1893, in the Statute Law Revision Act 1893.
+The revision act was of a housekeeping nature, repealing statutory provisions which no longer had any purpose.
+Since the first elections had been held under this provision in 1867, section 89 was no longer needed and was repealed.

+There is no indication that the British government consulted the government of Canada about the repeal.

 Purpose and interpretation

 Section 89 provided the mechanism for elections in the two new provinces of Ontario and Quebec, and also required an election in the existing province of Nova Scotia.
 The Lieutenant Governors of each province were to issue writs for the general elections, which were held concurrently with the elections for the new federal Parliament, and at the same voting locations.
 That approach would minimise confusion in the elections for the new governments.

 The provinces of Ontario and Quebec were created by the Constitution Act, 1867, replacing the old Province of Canada.
-Since the Parliament of the Province of Canada no longer existed, elections were necessary for the new legislatures of Ontario and Quebec.
-Section 81 of the Act required that the new provincial legislatures meet within six months of the union, which occurred on July 1, 1867.
+Elections were necessary for the new legislatures of Ontario and Quebec.

 Nova Scotia was included in the provision because the previous election for the Nova Scotia House of Assembly had been held in May 1863, and by law the Assembly lasted for four years.

 New Brunswick was not included in the provision because there had been a general election in May and June of 1866, so there was no need for an immediate election in that province.

 The 1867 federal election was spread over several weeks, as had been the practice in the Province of Canada, rather than being held on a single day.
 The federal election period ran from August 7 to September 20, 1867.
-Quebec also held its first election during the months of August and September, but the Ontario general election was instead held on a single day, September 3, 1867.
-The Nova Scotia election was also held on a single day, September 18, 1867.
+Quebec and Ontario therefore held their first elections during the months of August and September.
+The Nova Scotia election was held on a single day, September 18, 1867.